 CLick the green “Run” button in the VisuaL Studio tooLbar.
 Mindjet 11 wiLL start up, and you shouLd see the “HeLLo WorLd” message box from the Add-in.

 In the Immediate window in VisuaL Studio, you shouLd see the foLLowing diagnostic texts.
-Diagnostic texts from the VB.NetVB.Net version are shown beLow.
+Diagnostic texts from the VB.Net version are shown beLow.
 The C# texts wiLL be simiLar.

 [VBExample1 11:45:49.500] .Connect.OnConnection(ConnectMode = ext_cm_Startup) [VBExample1 11:45:51.031] .Connect.OnStartupComplete()